 The Arab states see Haftar as a bulwark against Islamist influences, including the Libyan branch of the Muslim Brotherhood, which is part of the Tripoli government.
 Egypt’s generals overthrew the Muslim Brotherhood in their country with the backing of most Arab monarchs in 2013.

 It is unclear what, if any, effect the Erdoğan-Putin deal will have.
 Artillery and missile strikes were reported on the outskirts of Tripoli in the early hours of Thursday.
 The promised ceasefire could be a test of Turkey’s and Russia’s influence over their proxies in Libya.

 There have been no reports of regular Turkish forces joining the fighting.
 The expectation was that Erdoğan would send pro-Turkish Syrian militias to North Africa.

 In return, the government in Tripoli has agreed to split the Mediterranean waters between itself and Turkey, ignoring Cypriot and Greek claims in the area.

-Cyprus and Greece recently signed an agreement with Israel to extract natural gas from under the Eastern Mediterranean and build a pipeline to Europe.
+Cyprus and Greece recently signed an agreement with Israel to extract natural gas from under the Mediterranean Sea and build a pipeline to Europe.